guillermopachon/PML_CourseProject/pml_cp.md

 ## 4. Model Selection

 From the model analisys we get that the best method to estimate the outcome is Random Forest (Accuracy: 0.99215) or Stochastic Gradient Boosting (Accuracy: 0.98348) so we will continue with **Random Forest**.
-For the test, this is de model:
+For the test, this is the model:

 ```r